djwhsdj/VW-SDK/README.md

 # VW-SDK (Variable-window SDK)
 ---

+## This code calculates the computing cycle according to the mapping methods (im2col, SDK, VW-SDK).

+### main.ipynb
+You have to input the information such as the network, array size, and so on...

+### utils.ipynb
+Functions for calculating the computing cycle.

+---
 ## Mapping methods

 ### Im2col
-Each kernel with size KxKxIC (where K is kernel, IC is input channel) is unrolled into the column.
+#### Each kernel with size KxKxIC (where K is kernel, IC is input channel) is unrolled into the column.
-A kernel-sized window in an input feature map (IFM) is convolved with the kernel.
+#### A kernel-sized window in an input feature map (IFM) is convolved with the kernel.

 [1] K. Yanai, R. Tanno, and K. Okamoto, “Efficient mobile implementationof  a  cnn-based  object  recognition  system,”  inProceedings of the 24thACM international conference on Multimedia, 2016, pp. 362–366.